- About the Major

 - College Park Scholars: Media, Self and Society

 About the Undergraduate Study of Journalism

-The Philip Merrill College of Journalism prepares students for careers in multiplatform journalism.
+The Philip Merrill College of Journalism prepares students for careers in multiplatform journalism, but is also an ideal major for a wider range of careers from communications to law.
 The undergraduate journalism program culminates in a B.A. degree in journalism.

 Students learn in college programs including the Capital News Service, a wire, broadcast and online service in Washington, D.C., Annapolis and College Park; UMTV, a cable station operated by the college; and the American Journalism Review, the nation's leading media magazine.